marduklev/skin.swan-alpha/README.md

 >      StudioLogo Resource Addon Support (colored, monochrome)

 ### What is/will be bad
->	PVR Support (will never have on other than PVR Demo Client to test)
+>	PVR Support (will never have one other than PVR Demo Client to test)
 >
 >	Game Support (not good as long as main skin is done)